grafana/agent/docs/sources/shared/flow/reference/components/extract-field-block.md

 When `key_regex` is present, `tag_name` supports back reference to both named capturing and positioned capturing.

-For example, if your pod spec contains the following labels:
+For example, assume your pod spec contains the following labels:
 * `app.kubernetes.io/component: mysql`
 * `app.kubernetes.io/version: 5.7.21`

-...and you'd like to add tags for all labels with prefix `app.kubernetes.io/` and also trim the prefix, then you can specify the following extraction rules:
+If you'd like to add tags for all labels with prefix `app.kubernetes.io/` and trim the prefix, then you can specify the following extraction rules:

 ```river